 The Cleary Hedgehog tips the scales at 16 pounds.
 Compare this to many 16″ department store bikes that weigh nearly double that.
 A lighter weight bike will make a huge difference in your child’s enjoyment, endurance, and capability.

 For a parent that wants a nice-looking bike, and for a kid who wants a nice-riding bike, the Cleary Hedgehog is a winner.
-It is speced with top-shelf components, has a rock-solid steel frame, and rides like a dream.
+It is built with top-shelf components, has a rock-solid steel frame, and rides like a dream for athletic kids.
 Whether your little one needs a new bike to ride to kindergarten or to hit the pump track, the Hedgehog will deliver.

 Disclosure: We were given a loaner bike by Cleary Bikes to facilitate this review.
 We were not compensated in any way for writing the review, and all opinions are our own.
 Some links in this review are affiliate links–meaning if you end up clicking thru and making a purchase, we get a small percentage back.